Saashen/oofpp_habits_project/README.md

   - list all habits of a certain periodicity
   - the longest streak of a habit
   - the longest streak of all habits, sorted by periodicity
-  - habits user struggled the most, sorted by periodicity
+  - habits user struggled the most lately, sorted by periodicity
 - delete habits

 ## Installation